 - Ensure that your reception area is staffed at all times.
 If third parties were allowed to stroll through the reception area and into the office, your clients might doubt your office’s security.
 Once again, what seems like a simple practice can go a long way toward reassuring clients that their information is safe.

-Of course, best practices will take your office only so far.
-Ultimately, it is your attention to detail and adherence to good compliance procedures that will help you mitigate risk and effectively manage your clients’ expectations.
-Although the practices I’ve shared won’t work for everyone, they may help provide a solid base for the future of your business—and ease your clients’ minds, too.
+Putting best practices in place is the first step in effectively managing client expectations.
+But, it is your attention to detail and adherence to good compliance procedures that will help you mitigate any potential risks.
+The practices I’ve discussed here may not work for everyone, but they may help provide a solid base for the future of your business—and ease your clients’ minds, too.

-What are some common questions that your clients ask?
-Have you used a postreview letter or a similar tool to manage their expectations?
+What are the most common client questions you are asked?
+Have you used a postreview letter or a similar tool to manage your clients’ expectations?
 Please share your thoughts with us below.